People

 Undergraduates

-Andrew Watson is a rising senior from Hollis, NH.
+Andrew Watson is a recent graduate from Hollis, NH.
 In the Hartmann Lab, Andrew has previously worked on the phylogeny of perinatally transmitted ESBL-E. He is currently focused on investigating superinfection immunity and antiphage defense systems in virulent Pseudomonas aeruginosa.
 When he isn’t doing lab work, Andrew serves as treasurer of Northwestern’s outdoors club, likes to write music for the piano, and is an avid pizza enthusiast.
 He was profiled here, and you can find him on LinkedIn.

-Simon Kissel is a rising junior from Madison, WI studying Math and Biology.
+Simon Kissel is a senior from Madison, WI studying Math and Biology.
 Previously, he has done bioinformatics work on the monkey gut microbiome.
 He is excited to engage in projects pertaining to antimicrobial textiles as he continues to work in the lab.
 Outside of lab, Simon enjoys eating good food, being outdoors, and running with the Northwestern Track Club.